 - Extend the Freedom Camping Act to include land managed by Waka Kotahi New Zealand Transport Agency and Toitū Te Whenua Land Information New Zealand.

-The Government is seeking to introduce and pass legislation in 2022.
-Some of the new rules would come into place for the 2022/23 summer season, like the new rule requiring freedom camping in a vehicle on council land to be done in a certified self-contained vehicle, except at designated sites.
+The Government is seeking to introduce the new rule requiring freedom camping in a vehicle on council land to be done in a certified self-contained vehicle, except at designated sites.

 The full timeline is as follows:

-- Parliament amends the Freedom Camping Act 2011.
+- Parliament amends the Freedom Camping Act 2011 and the Plumbers, Gasfitters and Drainlayers Act 2006.

 - Vehicle-based freedom camping on council land must now be done in a certified self-contained vehicle, unless at a site specifically designated by the local council for freedom camping in non-self-contained vehicles.
 Councils can designate sites as appropriate for non-self-contained vehicles through bylaws.